Launch QA

 Before you click Request production access, prepare a short testing summary: tester count, duration, top bugs found, and fixes shipped.
 That narrative matters when reviewers question a thin beta.
 If recruiting real testers is the bottleneck, get Android app testers through a managed service rather than padding lists with inactive accounts.

 In 2026, fragmentation remains a launch risk on Android: OEM skins, foldables, tablets, and budget chipsets behave differently under load.
-On iOS, Face ID timing, Dynamic Island layouts, and iOS 18 privacy prompts need hands-on verification on hardware your users actually own.
+Google also expects real-device engagement in closed testing — emulator installs do not count toward the 12-tester requirement.

-A balanced strategy uses simulators for speed and real devices for confidence.
-Aim for at least one device per major OS version you support, plus one low-end Android phone.
+A balanced strategy uses emulators for speed and real devices for confidence.
+Aim for at least one device per major Android version you support, plus one low-end phone.
 The comparison in real users vs emulators includes a decision matrix for when each layer is enough.

 Recruit, onboard, and keep testers engaged